10 Must-Dos in the Bay of Islands

 1. Cruise around the Bay and outer islands

 Paihia Wharf is the starting point for many adventures out on the water.
 How you want to explore the islands is just a matter of choosing.
-Speed off into the distance on a trip to the famous Hole in the Rock, take it easy on a sailing trip, or even join a dolphin swimming cruise.
+Speed off into the distance on a trip to the famous Hole in the Rock, take it easy on a sailing trip, or even join a dolphin-watching cruise.
 Whatever you choose, you’ll get to see and even stop off at some of the 144 islands dotted around the bay, look out for marine mammals, and take in the glorious views of the islands.

 2. Get on your bike!

 Not all the adventure is out on the water, you know!
-The Bay of Island has a couple of fantastic biking options for all levels of mountain biking.
+The Bay of Islands has a couple of fantastic biking options for all levels of mountain biking.
 Check out the Waitangi Mountain Bike Park for downhill blasts and heaps of features to play around on.
 Alternatively, take the 85km journey of the Twin Coast Cycle Trail taking you through old railway tunnels and through some stunning rural countryside.
 Check out more about bike trails in New Zealand in The Best Mountain Biking Regions in New Zealand.

 3. Visit Rainbow Falls